Abhi230606/To-Do-Project/README.md

 To-Do List App:

-Hey there!
-This is a simple and clean To-Do List web application I built to help organize daily tasks.
-It’s lightweight, easy to use, and built with plain HTML, CSS, and JavaScript—no fancy frameworks needed.
+Hi there!
+This is my very first web development project, built during a Build-a-thon.
+The goal was to create a functional and simple To-Do List app while learning the basics of front-end development.
+I built the To-Do List App using HTML, CSS, and JavaScript.
+AI tools were used to brainstorm ideas and assist with code optimization, but all implementation and customization were done by me.
+This project helped me learn web development basics, project planning, and problem-solving under time constraints.

 Features: